-The booming e-commerce is leading the way.
-When you order something online today, all documents relating to transactions up to the invoice are digitally entered in your e-mail inbox.
-A simple process without media discontinuity, which we also want for other contract processes.
-For medium-sized companies that sell more complex products and projects with extensive contracts, such an end-to-end process is rare.
+The booming e-commerce sector is leading the way.
+When you order something online today, all documents relating to transactions, right up to the invoice, arrive digitally in your e-mail inbox.
+A simple process without media discontinuity, which we would also like to see for other contract processes.
+For medium-sized companies that sell more complex products and projects with extensive contracts, such an end-to-end process rarely exists.

-In most cases, semi-digital processes are established in which contracts are written electronically, which switch as PDF by e-mail between the editors and finally arrive at the customer.
+In most cases, semi-digital processes have been established, in which contracts are written electronically, which pass between the processors as a PDF via e-mail and finally arrive at the customer.
 If contract management software is used, digital contract templates and text modules are used.
-After that, the break usually takes place: The sent PDF is printed out and signed.
-The signed document is finally scanned again and returned as a newly created PDF and stored in the digital file of the application.
-Thus, the vision of a complete digital contract management is not fulfilled.
+After that, the break usually occurs: the PDF sent is printed and signed.
+Finally, the signed document is scanned again and returned as a newly generated PDF and saved in the application’s digital file.
+This does not fulfill the vision of complete digital contract management.

-In addition, the scanned PDF as a copy does not offer any security in the sense of the obligation to provide proof.
-So the original must also be archived analogously.
-A major reason why contracts are still printed, signed and sent by post, nationally and internationally.
-This way of signing PDF, printing multiple times and sending it by post not only consumes a lot of time, but also a considerable budget and it harms our environment immensely.
-Why not process the process digitally to the end and also sign the contractdigitally?
+In addition, the scanned PDF as a copy does not provide any security in terms of the proof requirement.
+So the original must be additionally archived in analog form.
+A major reason why contracts are still printed out, signed and sent by mail, nationally and internationally.
+This way of PDF signing, multiple printing and postal mailing not only eats a lot of time, but also a considerable budget and it harms our environment immensely.
+Why not work through the process digitally to the end and sign the contract digitally as well?

 2. How can I sign digitally?

-After receiving a PDF, you open the document with one of the digital signing solutions and sign it online in real time, which provides it with a signing certificate and a time stamp and is therefore considered legally signed.
+After receiving a PDF, you open the document with digital signature software and sign it online in real time, giving it a Signature certificate and a timestamp. and is thus considered a legally valid signature.

-Making a digital signature legally valid in the PDF is therefore not magic, but the modern standard for both companies and private individuals.
+So legally valid digital signatures in PDFs are not magic, but the modern standard for both companies and private individuals.

 Small difference: The terms digital signature and electronic signature are not identical in content!

-Anyone who thinks that scanning their own signature and inserting it into digital documents is still sufficient for everyday business is mistaken.
+If you think that scanning your own signature and inserting it into digital documents is still enough for everyday business, you’re wrong.
 The legislator specifies certain forms for contracts and their validity.

-Since June 2016, the elDAS Regulation (Electronic Identification And Trust Services for all EU member states and all additional states of the EEA) regulates the types of and the valid requirements for digital signing.
-The Regulation lays down the technical conditions for digital transactions and thus for digital signatures.
+Since June 2016, the elDAS regulation (Electronic Identification And Trust Services for all EU member states and all additional states of the EEA) regulates the types of and valid requirements for digital signatures.
+The regulation defines the technical conditions for digital transactions and thus for digital signatures.